tailcallhq/tailcallhq.github.io/outlines/exploring-graphiql-the-in-browser-ide-for-graphql.md

 # Exploring GraphiQL: The In-Browser IDE for GraphQL

-**Target Audience:** This article is for all developers and testers who integrate or test GraphQL APIs, whether front-end developers, back-end developers, or QA testers.
-It's also for anyone else interested in the world of GraphQL APIs.

-**Aim:** This article aims to provide developers with an in-depth understanding of GraphiQL, its features, and how to effectively use it to interact with GraphQL APIs.
-It will cover the fundamentals, and practical applications for utilizing GraphiQL as an in-browser IDE for GraphQL.

 ## Introduction
-Why waste time and effort troubleshooting your GraphQL API directly in your application when there's a more efficient way?
-Imagine testing and perfecting your queries outside your app, ensuring they work flawlessly before implementation.
-Sounds ideal, right?
-With [GraphiQL](https://github.com/graphql/graphiql), you're saving time and gaining control over your development process, empowering you to work more confidently and effectively.

-## Prerequisites
-To follow along with this guide, you need:
-* Fundamental understanding of GraphQL
-* Basic knowledge of schemas, queries, mutations, and resolvers.
-* A web browser
-* A GraphQL API endpoint: This is how GraphiQL can communicate with a server to access the data.

-## What is GraphiQL?
-* Definition and overview of GraphiQL
+A. Definition and overview of GraphiQL

 ## Why use GraphiQL?

-* Advantages/benefits of using GraphiQL (things like Improving your request, validating your improvements, and easily debugging requests running into problems)
+A. Advantages/benefits of using GraphiQL

-## Getting Started with the GraphiQL
-* Configuring GraphiQL
-* Connecting GraphiQL to your Tailcall GraphQL server

 ## Accessing GraphiQL

 For this guide, accessing GraphiQL can be done using any of the methods below:

-* Simply head over to [https://tailcall.run/playground/](https://tailcall.run/playground/) and give your graphql server url in input.
+A. Simply head over to [https://tailcall.run/playground/](https://tailcall.run/playground/) and give your graphql server url in input.
 Note, make sure your graphql server allows cors for Tailcall domain

-* After starting your [GraphQL server](https://tailcall.run/docs/#starting-the-graphql-server), head over to the GraphiQL playground link you get
+B. After starting your [GraphQL server](https://tailcall.run/docs/#starting-the-graphql-server), head over to the GraphiQL playground link you get

+## Setting up GraphiQL

+A. Configuring GraphiQL

+B. Connecting GraphiQL to your Tailcall GraphQL server

 ## Exploring the GraphiQL Interface

-* Exploring the GraphiQL interface and understanding the functions of the various panes.
-The application is two-pane by default, but it becomes three when we access the Documentation Explorer.
+A. Exploring the GraphiQL interface and understanding the functions of the various panes.

-* Explain each of the main parts in the GraphiQL interface: Query Editor, Variables Editor, Response pane, and Documentation Explorer.
+B. Explain each of the main parts in the GraphiQL interface

+- Query Editor
+- Variables Editor
+- Response pane
+- Documentation Explorer.

 [add screenshot to display the interface of each of these 4 main interface parts]

 ## Key Features and Capabilities of GraphiQl

 Explain the various core features that GraphiQL provides.

-* Type-ahead and Auto Completion feature that is aware of the GraphQL type schema you are currently exploring.
-In addition, explain Context-awareness.
+A. Type-ahead and Auto Completion feature

 ```graphql
 # add a simple code that references the type-ahead feature
 ```

 [Screenshot a live view of type-ahead feature in action]

-* Live syntax and validation error highlighting.
+B. Live syntax and validation error highlighting.

 ```graphql
 """
 add a simple code that references the live syntax and validation error